radcampaign/allaboveall2020/web/wp-content/plugins/prevent-direct-access/readme.txt

 - Activate the plugin

-- Protect your files under `Media` list view
+- Protect your files under the Media Library

 2.The nerdy way